rahulshc/wTools/doc/version.eng/tuturial/RoutineFromPreAndBody.md

 o = { path : o };
 ```

 Each routine constructed using `routineFromPreAndBody` should have default options that are placed in the routine `body`.
-The routine `routineOptions` uses to create a map of options that contains options created by routine `name_pre` and settled in routine `routine_body`.
+The routine `routineOptions` uses to create a map of options that contains options created by routine `name_pre` and options settled in routine `routine_body`.
 The routine `routineOptions` checks the map of options created from an array of arguments `args` and, if necessary, adds options from the default settings `name_body.defaults`.

 Another important component of the routine `pre` is an assertion.
 Assertions check the input data so that the formed map of options contains valid values.
 For example, this assertion